Can You Put Oil Based Paint Over Latex 2024 Guide

 Selecting the correct type of prime according to the nature of the paint is more important.
 Once you have chosen the primer, apply it on the surface carefully.
 It should stick on the surface for a long time.
 You can use 2 coats of the primer for better results.

-Also, ensure that you are selecting the latest type of primer instead of the old version.
+Also, ensure that you select the latest primer type instead of the old version.
 It would help in getting durable and shiny painting results.

 6. Wait for the Primer to Dry Completely